trhacknon/trhacknon.github.io/_posts/2020-6-20-Manual-Map.md

 ## Module Overloading

-Basically the same as Phantom DLL Hollowing and Module Stumping.
+Basically the same as Phantom DLL Hollowing and Module Stomping.
+We (hasherezade )

 ```csharp